-In general, renovations typically involve some sort of restoration work—repainting walls or cabinets, replacing fixtures or hardware, or updating old or outdated features.
-Renovations are intended to revive a room or property, not entirely replace it or change it.
-They also may be used to add value to a home before listing it for sale.
-Because of this, renovations are often smaller-scale projects.
+Renovations typically involve some restoration work.
+For example, you might repaint the walls or cabinets or replace fixtures or hardware.
+You could update old or outdated items.
+Renovations are work that revives a room or home but doesn't change the layout.
+They also may be used to add value to a home before you list it for sale.
+Because of this, renovations are often small-scale projects.

-Remodels, on the other hand, are generally include changes to a home’s structure or layout, and they function more like a transformation of the property, rather than just an update to one or two rooms.
-They often involve changing the use of space (or several spaces at once).
+Remodels, on the other hand, include changes to a home’s structure or layout.
+They function to transform a home rather than update one or two rooms.
+They often involve changing the use of space (or many spaces at once).

 Examples of common renovations include: